 Review and evaluate methods for passing data between hosts in network games.

-Critically evaluate the effects of, and potential solutions to dealing with, lag and latency in network computer games.
+Critically evaluate the effects of, and potential solutions to dealing with latency in network computer games.

 Critically review dead reckoning, prediction and smoothing techniques and approaches for implementing fast action network computer games with a particular emphasis on maintaining the user experience.